genevaers/User-Documentation/docs/AdvancedFeatures/WRITEStatements.md

 Specifically, this logic text changes the **records selected for processing** in the extract phase of the Performance Engine.
 The records selected during this phase are the **input records** for processing the view(s) in that run of the Performance Engine.

-Extract Record Filter logic text is performed at the start of the extract phase processing for each view.
+Extract-Phase Record Filter logic text is performed at the start of the extract phase processing for each view.

 ### Statements for selecting input files